Ana-teston/Ana-Teston/README.md

 👋 Hello!
 I'm Paula teston.

-🚀 Experienced Full Stack Developer specializing in JavaScript, React, Ruby, and Ruby on Rails (RoR) with a strong focus on Frontend Development.
-Proven track record in optimizing web pages, streamlining workflows for an 80% efficiency gain, and creating UI components using Styled and Tailwind.
-Skilled in Redux-Saga, Firebase's
+🚀 Full Stack developer specializing in JavaScript, React, Ruby, and Ruby on Rails (RoR) with a strong focus on Frontend Development.
+Proven track record in optimizing web pages, and streamlining workflows for an 80% efficiency gain in improving user experiences and quality control workflows in digital production, achieving the perfect balance between creativity and functionality.
+With a backpack full of tools - from React and Next.js, Strapi, Node.js, Redux, and RoR to GitHub, CI/CD, Jest, and much more - I've found my ideal balance between innovation and delivery.

-Firestore for authentication, and product functionalities.
-Seeking a Full Stack Developer role to apply my digital production skills and enhance user experiences.
+🌟 My journey is an adventure of optimizing web pages, crafting features and components to streamline workflows, and turning challenges into opportunities.
+With each hurdle overcome, I aim not only to meet but also exceed expectations, always driven by a determined desire to find exceptional solutions.

 💡 Portfolio: https://anateston.site/